city-super/MatrixCity/README.md

 # Export Point Clouds

-Please refer to [rgbd2pc.py](https://github.com/city-super/MatrixCity/blob/main/scripts/rgbd2pc.py) to extract point clouds from several rgb-depth pairs ‼️ The generated point clouds can be used as the initialization of [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
+We provide the point clouds of the small city (both aerial and street views).
+You can also use [rgbd2pc.py](https://github.com/city-super/MatrixCity/blob/main/scripts/rgbd2pc.py) to extract point clouds from any RGB-depth pairs you have‼️ The generated point clouds can be used as the initialization of [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

 # Pose File Structure